Security Management Minor

 - A minimum of 18 credits are required.

 - All courses applied to the minor must be courses designated by the course number prefix specific to security management (SEC).
-Courses that are cross-listed in the college bulletin are acceptable, e.g., Security Management/Mathematics.
+Courses that are cross-listed in the college bulletin are acceptable, e.g., SEC/CSCI

-- No more than 9 credits applied to a minor may be credits that the student also uses to fulfill a major.
+- No more than 9 credits applied to a minor may be credits that the student also uses to fulfill a major, other minor or program.

 - At least 6 credits applied to a minor must be in courses at the 300-level or above.